RocketChat/docs-old/bots/bots-architecture/README.md

 at the same time.
 The ability to scale a bot from one conversation to many concurrent ones is essential.

 Bot frameworks/platforms support varying degrees of scalability.
-To ensure that growing amount of users will not cause architectural and performance problems, you should choose your bot's framework wisely.
+To ensure that growing number of users will not cause architectural and performance problems, you should choose your bot's framework wisely.
 For example, considerng potential scalability issues even before you start implementing your bot's logic